richard-kung/breezeway/README.md

 sudo make uninstall
 ```

-If you don't have this directory anymore, you'll need to manually delete the following files and folders:
+If you removed the installation directory, you'll have to delete the following files and folders:

 ```
 /usr/lib64/cmake/BreezewayMod/BreezewayConfig.cmake